 A few days ago, the United Nations announced they wanted to scale down UNAMID’s mission in Darfur (read our news here).
 The Head of UN Peacekeeping, Jean-Pierre Lacroix, told the Security Council that the situation in Darfur has changed “radically for the better” and, as the needs of the people have changed, “the international community must adapt its support accordingly.”

-But the situation on the ground remains tense, there are ongoing clashes in Jebel Marra between the Sudan Liberation Army-Abdul Wahid (SLA-AW) and Government of forces.
+But the situation on the ground remains tense, there are ongoing clashes in Jebel Marra between the Sudan Liberation Army-Abdul Wahid (SLA-AW) and Government of #Sudan forces.
 The U.S. Department of State tweeted:

 The Troika, composed of Norway, the United Kingdom and the United States issued a joint statement: